varocketry/guitar-mastery-hub/public/lessons/lesson_002_third_chord_d_major.md

 **Solutions**:

 **Solution 1: Visual targeting**
-- ✅ Look at the D string before you strum
+- âœ… Look at the D string before you strum
-- ✅ Aim to start your strum exactly on the D string
+- âœ… Aim to start your strum exactly on the D string
-- ✅ After 20-30 repetitions, your hand will remember
+- âœ… After 20-30 repetitions, your hand will remember

 **Solution 2: Lighter strumming**
-- ✅ You might be strumming too hard and wide
+- âœ… You might be strumming too hard and wide
-- ✅ Use smaller, more controlled strum motions
+- âœ… Use smaller, more controlled strum motions
-- ✅ Gentle is fine - the guitar will resonate
+- âœ… Gentle is fine - the guitar will resonate

 **Solution 3: Thumb muting**
-- ✅ Rest your thumb lightly on the low E string
+- âœ… Rest your thumb lightly on the low E string
-- ✅ This mutes it even if you accidentally hit it
+- âœ… This mutes it even if you accidentally hit it
-- ✅ Many guitarists do this automatically
+- âœ… Many guitarists do this automatically

 **Solution 4: Practice accuracy**
-- ✅ Strum very slowly and deliberately 10 times
+- âœ… Strum very slowly and deliberately 10 times
-- ✅ Focus entirely on hitting only 4 strings
+- âœ… Focus entirely on hitting only 4 strings
-- ✅ Count the strings out loud: "D, G, B, e" as you strum
+- âœ… Count the strings out loud: "D, G, B, e" as you strum
-- ✅ Gradually speed up while maintaining accuracy
+- âœ… Gradually speed up while maintaining accuracy

 ---